 - Opportunities.
 Watch your surroundings and gatherings.
 Normal adults with chit chat with children for a few minutes and then turn their attention to adult conversations but if a grown-up prefers to spend time with the kids playing – this is a red flag.

-SIGNS OF A CHILD PREDATOR: CHILD GROOMING TECHNIQUES
+SIGNS OF A CHILD PREDATOR: HOW TO IDENTIFY GROOMING BEHAVIOR

-Child predators are experts at grooming children and their parents, by gaining trust, using gifts and attention.
+A Child predator is an expert at grooming children and their parents, by gaining trust, using gifts and attention.
 These are the first warning signs of a predator.

 - What do kids love more than toys and gifts?
 A predator is an expert at finding the soft spot of a child because they work especially hard to relate to kids and speak their language.
 If someone is gifting items to your child that you may not be able to afford, seems excessive, gives an adult an opportunity to spend more time with your child – this is a major warning sign.

 - A predator will prep your child – they’ll test the waters to make sure your child can keep secrets.

 SIGNS OF A CHILD PREDATOR IN ACTION

 - Spends most of his/her spare time with children and has little interest in spending time with people his/her own age?;